 Local authorities will be responsible, amongst other things, for: raising awareness of how care and support works to enable better planning by individuals; providing access to the appropriate information at the point of need; providing the assessment that determines care needs; and ensuring care provision and assessment integrate with health provision and assessment.
-Eligible care costs will contribute towards the cap and the local authority will establish a personal budget for the individual and will keep this under review.
-Progress towards the cap will be captured in the individuals' care account and annual statements will be provided to communicate the rate of progress towards the cap.
+Eligible care costs will contribute towards the cap and the local authority will establish a personal budget for the individuals' care account and annual statements will be provided to communicate the rate of progress towards the cap.